 - Computing convective available potential energy (CAPE), which measures how much energy an air parcel would gain by being raised to a specific height in the atmosphere.
 It's expressed as the potential energy per kilogram of air mass (which you can read more about in our potential energy calculator).
 Including the density temperature correction

 - Since virtual temperature allows us to accurately compute CAPE, it also indirectly helps Here, by storm, we mean not only regular thunderstorms but also tornadoes and cyclones.

 - Density temperature is also useful in simplifying the calculations.
 You don't need to use a particular variant of the equation of state for air when humidity is present.
 Instead, you can substitute the virtual temperature for the air temperature in the ideal gas law.

-- Another use in meteorology is the hypsometric equation, which solves for thickness (vertical distance) between two pressure levels in atmosphere.
+- Another use in meteorology is the hypsometric equation, which solves for thickness (vertical distance) between two pressure levels in the atmosphere.
 Moreover, it shows that the thickness is proportional to the mean virtual temperature of the layer, which is considered to be a powerful statement.

-As you can see, although perhaps non-descriptive at first, this quantity plays a quite significant role in many areas of science, and knowing how to find the virtual temperature can indeed be helpful.
+As you can see, although perhaps non-descriptive at first, this quantity plays quite a significant role in many areas of science, and knowing how to find the virtual temperature can indeed be helpful.

 Using the virtual temperature formula in practice